TimJaspers0801/SurgeNet/README.md

 A key contribution of our research is the Surgical YouTube dataset, which enhanced our foundation model's performance.
-This curated dataset contains 2,074,234 frames sampled from 23 distinct surgical procedures and is publicly available at [huggingface datasets.](https://huggingface.co/datasets/TimJaspersTue/SurgeNetYoutube) This datasets is a large part of our SurgeNetXL dataset, which also includes other opensource datasets.
+This curated dataset contains 2,074,234 frames sampled from 23 distinct surgical procedures and is available upon request at [huggingface datasets.](https://huggingface.co/datasets/TimJaspersTue/SurgeNetYoutube) This datasets is a large part of our SurgeNetXL dataset, which also includes other opensource datasets.

 | Procedure-specific subset | Dataset                                                        | Procedure | #videos | #frames   | Public |